-In 2022, ODW completed 20 Level 1 Assessments and seven Level 2 Assessments, a slight decrease from 2021 (23 and 13, respectively).
-The decrease is primarily due to consistent enforcement of the Revised Total Coliform Rule.
+In 2023, ODW completed 18 Level 1 Assessments and three Level 2 Assessments.
+Level 1 Assessments match what was done in 2022.
+However, there was a decrease of 10 Level 2 Assessments.
+The reason for the decrease is primarily due to consistent enforcement of the Revised Total Coliform Rule.

-The total number of monitoring and reporting violations under the Lead and Copper Rule (LCR) decreased from four in 2021 to three in 2022.
-The decrease in violations is due to enforcement and reminding systems of upcoming sampling deadlines and other LCR requirements.
+The total number of monitoring and reporting violations under the Lead and Copper Rule (LCR) increased from three in 2022 to 11 in 2023.
+The increase in violations is due to not following up with water systems to ensure they collected their samples.
+ODW is going to work with systems more and follow up with them in an effort to decrease these numbers.